AMLab-Amsterdam/lie_learn/README.md

+### This package is a fork of the original!
+Original can be found at: [https://github.com/AMLab-Amsterdam/lie_learn](https://github.com/AMLab-Amsterdam/lie_learn)

 lie_learn is a python package that knows how to do various tricky computations related to Lie groups and manifolds (mainly the sphere S2 and rotation group SO3).
 This package was written to support various machine learning projects, such as Harmonic Exponential Families [2], (continuous) Group Equivariant Networks [3], Steerable CNNs [4] and Spherical CNNs [5].

 This code was developed using an extremely agile, move-fast-and-break-things, extreme-programming software development workflow, and was extensively tested using the print command.
 Most of the code was written in the 72 hours preceding conference deadlines.
 In other words, this code is a bit of a mess, but we're releasing it anyway because it could be useful to others.